-On the other hand, the Corporate Auditors described some areas that should be improved in order to enable the Board of Directors to function more effectively.
-Specifically, it was confirmed that there is a need to outline the direction of the Group's overall strategy, including its approach to its business portfolio strategy and its human capital investments.
-Furthermore, there is a need to expand the time allocated for discussing management strategy and corporate planning, review Group risk management based on experiences gained through COVID-19, and expand deliberations by the Nomination Committee.
+The Directors (Full-time and Outside) and Corporate Auditors did describe some areas that should be improved in order to enable the Board of Directors to function more effectively.
+Specifically, it was confirmed that there is a need to enhance discussions by the Board of Directors on the Group's overall strategy, improve monitoring functions, and increase the efficacy of the Nomination Committee.
 The Board of Directors has considered proposals for addressing each of these issues, and it will put them into effect progressively in next year's board meetings.